CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Introduction

 \section{Introduction}

-The rapid advancements in Large Language Models (LLMs) \cite{achiam2023gpt, touvron2023llama} have revolutionized natural language processing (NLP) for a wide range of tasks \cite{becker2024text, upadhyay2024comprehensive}.
-However, existing LLMs exhibit critical vulnerability to \textit{indirect prompt injection attacks} \cite{yi2023benchmarking, greshake2023not, abdelnabi2024you}, where instructions or task messages injected within the prompt context can override user-provided directives (Figure \ref{fig:demo}).
+The rapid advancements in Large Language Models (LLMs) \cite{achiam2023gpt, touvron2023llama} have revolutionized natural language processing (NLP) for a wide range of tasks \cite{becker2024text, upadhyay2024comprehensive, li2025security}.
+However, existing LLMs exhibit critical vulnerability to \textit{indirect prompt injection attacks} \cite{yi2023benchmarking, greshake2023not, abdelnabi2024you}, where instructions injected within in the prompt context can override the user’s intent (Figure \ref{fig:demo}).
 This vulnerability can be exploited by malicious actors, posing significant risks to the reliability and trustworthiness of LLMs in real-world applications \cite{OWASP}.

-The susceptibility of LLMs to indirect prompt injection attacks stems from their fundamental limitation in parsing prompt structure, \emph{i.e.}, their inability to distinguish between data and instructions within a prompt \cite{zverev2024can,chen2024struq}.
-In defending against such attacks, re-training the LLMs \cite{chen2024struq, piet2024jatmo, chen2024aligning} to adhere to the prompt structure can be computationally prohibitive.
-Alternatively, existing mitigation strategies focus on imposing rigid prompt formatting with reminder instructions \citep{wu2023defending, hines2024defending} or implementing supplementary test-time workflows \citep{wang2024fath, jia2024task}, so that the user instructions can be prioritized in response generation.
-Such modifications often result in limited defense efficacy or incurring test-time computation overheads that require extra LLM calls for \textit{each response processed}.
-Additionally, they could potentially interfere with the users' intended instructions, thereby undermining the quality of the model's output.
-These limitations underscore the need for alternative and efficient solutions that mitigate such attacks while not overly altering the original prompt and its response generation workflow.